Artist History

 2024: Awarded by the mayor of Kamakura City and the mayor of Nice, France

-Kamakura Hanko is one of the most trusted Japanese Hanko HANKO Stamps brands in Japan!
+Kamakura Hanko is one of the most trusted Hanko brands in Japan.

 Hanko Today,